davidmerfield/Blot/README.md

 blog.listen(8080);
 ```

 Your blog would be built each time the process started and stored in memory.
 All you'd need to install would be node.js.
 This is a long way off but I will get there eventually!
-At the moment, Blot depends on redis, pandoc and nginx.
+At the moment, Blot depends on redis, pandoc and nginx and various non-JavaScript tools for file compression.

 Eventually I will sell Blot to self-hosters.
 It will be priced reasonably, with an option to pay for support.
 I like how Kirby does it.